 All workplace accident indicators are continuously monitored and measured.
-See also page 111.
+See also page 163.

 Since 2010, the Group has also focused on work-related stress as part of an inclusive approach to employee wellbeing.
 In 2015, a work-related stress assessment was carried out at the headquarters in Trebaseleghe (Padua, Italy), revealing that most of the offices were at low risk.
 That said, in 2016 the Company decided to implement an action plan nonetheless.
-The same assessment was also performed at the corporate offices in Milan (Italy), which were also found to be at low risk of work-related stress.
-There too, in 2017, Moncler decided to adopt an action plan.
+The same assessment was then performed at the corporate offices in Milan (Italy), where the risk of work-related stress was also found to be low, and where, in 2017, Moncler also adopted an action plan.